wisebrocode/spsc_lock_free/README.md

 ## Plan
 My plan for this repository is to use Charles Frasch's repository as a reference and implement SPSC from ground up following the interface for the queue as provided in his original repository.
 I will add detailed notes for each incremental improvement so its easier for a new C++ developer to follow.

+## Step 1

+Understand the initial implementation with the mutex.
+The detailed Notes are in Mutex.md

 ## Required packakges in Ubuntu 24.04 system.
     sudo apt install git
     sudo apt install cmake